 After the chaincode definition has been committed to a channel, the chaincode will start on the peers joined to the channel where the chaincode was installed.
-The Fabcar chaincode is now ready to be invoked by client applications.
-Use the following command create an initial set of cars on the ledger.
+The asset-transfer (basic) chaincode is now ready to be invoked by client applications.
+Use the following command create an initial set of assets on the ledger.
 Note that the invoke command needs target a sufficient number of peers to meet chaincode endorsement policy.